abhinav2304/Game/README.md

 - NumPy

 ## Installation
-To run this game, you need to install Python and the necessary libraries.
-You can install Pygame and NumPy using pip:
+First, ensure Python is installed.
+Then, install the required libraries using pip:

 ```bash
 pip install pygame numpy
 ```

 ## Usage
-To play the game, clone this repository and run the script:
+Clone the repository and run the game script:

 ```bash
 git clone [repository-url]